-Services that are covered for you What you must pay when you get these services Vision services (Medicare-covered) Covered services include: In Network Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for \$40 copayment for each specialist's office visit \$0 copayment for eyeglasses and contact lenses following cataract eyeglasses/contacts. surgery For people with diabetes, screening for diabetic retinopathy is covered once per year.
-Out of Network • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract \$40 copayment for each specialist's office visit operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant. \$0 copayment for eyeglasses and contact lenses following cataract surgery

-Services that are covered for you What you must pay when you get these services ĕ ''Welcome to Medicare'' Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your In Network health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if \$0 copayment for each primary care physician's office visit needed.
+Services that are covered for you What you must pay when you get these services Vision services (Medicare-covered) Covered services include: In Network Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular \$50 copayment for each specialist's office visit degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for eyeglasses and contact lenses following cataract surgery • For people with diabetes, screening for diabetic retinopathy is covered once per year.
+Out of Network One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an introcular lens.
+(If you have two concepts externel.) \$50 copayment for each specialist's office visit intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant. \$0 copayment for eyeglasses and contact lenses following cataract surgery ĕ ''Welcome to Medicare'' Preventive Visit The plan covers the one-time "Welcome to Medicare" In Network preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if \$0 copayment for each primary care physician's office visit needed.
 Benefit does not apply to your combined annual deductible Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your Out of Network appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. \$0 copayment for each primary care physician's office visit Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your plan cost-sharing amount for those services separately.
 Benefit does not apply to your combined annual deductible